most-ieeta/SPT-DataLab/datasets/Readme.md

 The provided datasets are ready to be used by SPTDataLab.

--Iceberg: Discrete observation of 2 icebergs in months.
+- Iceberg: Discrete observation of 2 icebergs in months.
 Contains a directory with images of all observations, ordered from oldest to newest and 3 directories with pixel coordinates of source and target geometries of all observations, 2 for the longer iceberg in the center (one has .wkt file, another has .corr), another one for the smaller iceberg (.corr files).
--Fire: Discrete observation of fire spreading through vegetation in a controlled environment.
+- Fire: Discrete observation of fire spreading through vegetation in a controlled environment.
 Contains a directory with images of all observations and a directory with  with pixel coordinates of source and target geometries of all observations.